There is A LOT of Stellaris coming with the Megacorp expansion, I’m continously adding content to the post.

-This post will be continously updated with guides and news about 2.2 and Megacorp from the point of release.
+This post will be continously updated with community fun videos like the Grand AI Tournament, guides and news about 2.2 and Megacorp from the point of release.

-You can already start dreaming up some empires and corporations because we’re going to have a new GRAND AI TOURNAMENT!
+You can already start creating and sending me some empires and corporations because we’re going to have a new GRAND AI TOURNAMENT!
 Contact me via Comments or mail to thoughtfulgaming ( at ) hotmail.com if you want to be added to the Tournament’s Mailing list, too.

 But now: Paradox has delivered!
 And we will as well: Here you go – have fun watching and Happy Gaming 🙂